 Sala Mayor

-I was similarly intrigued to meet the people behind the architecture, and often surprised at the diversity of the present-day custodians.
-Ultimately, however, they all had something important in common: a love for their family and their ancestral house, and a sense of pride and curatorship over their heritage and family legacies.
-Losing the family home would have led to a deep sense of loss…and a sense of dislocation from the past.
+As I started to explore Iloilo and its environs, I began to appreciate the importance of these houses to both the local communities and to the families who owned them.
+I was intrigued to meet the people behind the architecture, and often surprised at the diversity of these present-day custodians.
+Ultimately, they all had something important in common: a love for their family and their ancestral home, and a sense of pride and curatorship over their heritage and familial legacies.

 Sala Mayor won 1st place in the Architecture & Design Category at